markozeman/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Implementation of reinforcement learning in Python with OpenAI.
+Implementation of reinforcement learning in Python.